-If you are hosting a baby shower for your best friend or relative then you want to make sure it will fun, memorable, and stress free!
+If you are planning a baby shower for your best friend or relative then you want to make sure it will fun, memorable, and stress free!

 The best way to guarantee this is to plan the baby shower online.
 Creating a website for the baby shower will not only help you stay organized, but it will allow you to share and inform guests about all of the details and allow others to be involved in the planning process.

-8 Steps to Follow to Begin Planning a Successful Baby Shower
+8 Steps to Follow to Begin Planning a Baby Shower

 1. Select date, time and location